-\textsl{Sufficiency.} By (i), the finite dimensional distributions of $t^{-1}\xi$ given $\modulus_{u_0}(\xi)=|\xi(u_0)|>at$ for any given $a>0$ converge, while (ii) guarantees that the conditional distributions of $t^{-1}$ are tight.
-Thus, they are relatively weakly compact on the set $\{x\in\Cont([0,1]): |x(u_0)|>a\}$.
+\textsl{Sufficiency.} By (i), the finite-dimensional distributions of $t^{-1}\xi$ given $\modulus_{u_0}(\xi)=|\xi(u_0)|>at$ for any given $a>0$ converge.
+Together with the one-dimensional convergence at $u_0$, condition (ii) guarantees that the corresponding conditional distributions of $t^{-1}\xi$ are tight.
+Thus, they are relatively weakly compact on the set $\{x\in\Cont([0,1])\colons |x(u_0)|>a\}$.
 By Lemma~\ref{lemma:rsc}, they are relatively compact in the vague topology corresponding to the ideal $\sC(u_0)$.
-The proof is finished similarly to the proof of Theorem~\ref{thr:C}. \end{proof}
+The proof is concluded similarly to the proof of Theorem~\ref{thr:C}. \end{proof}

-With a similar argument, it is possible to consider a range of similar improper moduli, e.g., $\modulus(x)=\min\big(|x(u_0)|,|x(v_0)|\big)$ generated by the values of the function at two or any finite fixed set of points.
+By a similar argument, one may consider other improper moduli, for example, $\modulus(x)=\min\big(|x(u_0)|,|x(v_0)|\big)$, which is generated by the values of the function at two points or any finite fixed set of points.

-\paragraph{Topology of uniform convergence on compact sets} Continuous real-valued functions on $\R$ (or any locally compact space like $\R^d$) are often equipped with the topology of uniform convergence on compact sets (also called the locally uniform topology), which makes $\Cont_{\text{loc}}(\R)$ a separable metrisable space, see \cite{warner58}.
+\paragraph{Topology of uniform convergence on compact sets} Continuous real-valued functions on $\R$ (or any locally compact space such as $\R^d$) are often equipped with the topology of uniform convergence on compact sets (also called the locally uniform topology), which makes $\Cont_{\text{loc}}(\R)$ a separable metrisable space; see \cite{warner58}.
 Consider the ideal $\sC_{0,\text{loc}}$ on $\Cont_{\text{loc}}(\R)$ generated by a family of continuous moduli

-In case of a general parameter space, instead of $[-n,n]$, one takes the uniform norms of a function restricted to a family of compact sets $(K_n)_{n\in\NN}$, which increases to the whole space, e.g., nested balls of radii increasing to infinity.
-Note that $\sC_{0,\text{loc}}$ is strictly smaller than the ideal $\sC_0$ generated by the uniform metric on the whole $\R$.
+In the case of a general parameter space, instead of $[-n,n]$, one takes the uniform norms of a function restricted to a family of compact sets $(K_n)_{n\in\NN}$ that increases to the whole space, for example, nested balls of radii increasing to infinity.
+Note that $\sC_{0,\text{loc}}$ is strictly smaller than the ideal $\sC_0$ generated by the uniform metric on the whole of $\R$.
 For instance, the set

 belongs to $\sC_0$, but does not belong to $\sC_{0,\text{loc}}$.
 While $\sC_{0,\text{loc}}\subset \sC_0$, it is not possible to refer directly to Proposition~\ref{prop:sub-ideal} in order to deduce the regular variation property on $\sC_{0,\text{loc}}$ from such a property on $\sC_0$, since the topologies of the uniform and locally uniform convergence differ.